vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 ### Patch
 - **Press SPACE to pan:** Enables panning with a left mouse drag while the SPACE bar is pressed.
-- **IOBox editable with left mouse button:** This requires to move IOBoxes by grabbing their labels rather than their own body!
+- **IOBox editable with left mouse button:** Manipulate values in IOBoxes with the left instead of the right mousebutton.
+NOTE: This requires to move IOBoxes by grabbing their labels rather than their own body!
-- **IOBox defaults to horizontal drag:** **You overwrite this on the IOBox itself.**??
+- **IOBox defaults to horizontal drag:** Applicable to number IOBoxes.
+Can be overridden by configuring the "Slider Direction" of the IOBox"

 ### Links
 - **Dragging on connector starts link:** Start links from pins, pads and control points on drag, rather than on mouse up.
 NOTE: This requires to move pads by grabbing their labels rather than their own body!